Policy design in experiments with unknown interference: Introduction

-More broadly, we connect to the literature on statistical treatment rules, on estimation \cite{manski2004, KitagawaTetenov_EMCA2018, athey2017efficient, bhattacharya2012inferring, stoye2009minimax, mbakop2016model, kitagawa2020should, sasaki2020welfare, viviano2019policy}, among others, and inference \cite{andrews2019inference, rai2018statistical, armstrong2015inference, kasy2016partial};\footnote{See also \cite{kato2020off, hadad2019confidence, imai2019experimental, hirano2020asymptotic}, which do not allow for testing for policy optimality, but construct confidence bands for the welfare.} see also the literature on classification \citep{elliott2013predicting}.
-This literature considers an existing experiment and does not study experimental design.
-Here, instead, we leverage an adaptive procedure to maximize out-of-sample and participants' welfare.
-Also, this literature has not studied policy design with unobserved interference.
-We broadly relate also to the literature on targeting on networks \citep[see for a review][]{bloch2019centrality}, which mainly focus on model-based approaches with a single observed network -- different from here where we leverage clusters' variations; the one on peer groups composition \citep{graham2010measuring}, and the one on inference with externalities \citep[e.g.,][which, however, does not study inference on policy optimality]{bhattacharya2013estimating}.
-These references also do not study experimental designs.
+More broadly, we connect to the treatment choice literature on estimation \cite{manski2004, KitagawaTetenov_EMCA2018, athey2017efficient, viviano2019policy, ananth2020optimal, rai2018statistical, hadad2019confidence}.
+This literature considers an existing experiment instead of experimental designs, and has not studied policy design with unobserved interference.
+We also relate to the literature on targeting on networks \citep[e.g.,][]{bloch2019centrality}, peer-group composition \citep{graham2010measuring}, and pioneering work on vaccination campaigns \citep{manski2010vaccination, manski2017mandating}.
+None of these study experimental designs.